Spanish coup of July 1936: Background

 Contested under violent circumstances, the 1936 general election was narrowly won by a grouping of left-wing parties, the Popular Front, which defeated the Nationalist group by less than 1% of the vote.
 As a consequence, the Nationalists began to conspire to overthrow the Republic, rather than take control of it.
 The government was weak, Manuel Azaña led a minority government, and reconciliation would have been an enormous task.
 Acts of violence and reprisals spiralled.
-In April, the Cortes (parliament) replaced Niceto Alcalá-Zamora with Azaña as president, who however was increasingly isolated from everyday politics, and his replacement as prime minister, Casares Quiroga, was weak.
+In April, the Cortes (parliament) replaced Niceto Alcalá-Zamora with Azaña as president, who, however, was increasingly isolated from everyday politics, and his replacement as prime minister, Casares Quiroga, was weak.

-This watershed event inspired the right-wing to give up on parliamentary politics.
+This development led much of the right to abandon parliamentary politics.
 The monarchist José Calvo Sotelo replaced CEDA's Gil-Robles as the leader of the right in the Cortes.
 CEDA turned its campaign chest over to the army plotter Emilio Mola.
 At the same time, communists quickly took over the ranks of socialist organisations, which frightened the middle classes.
 Several generals decided that the government had to be replaced to prevent the dissolution of Spain, as they held professional politicians in contempt.